SrinuTaddi18/Pastebin-Lite_Aganitha/README.md

 # Pastebin-Lite

-A small Pastebin-like application.
-Users can create a text paste and share a link to view it.
-Pastes may have optional time-based expiry (TTL) and/or view-count limits.
+A lightweight Pastebin-like web application where users can create text pastes and share a link to view them.
+Each paste can optionally have a **time-based expiry (TTL)** and/or a **maximum view limit**.

 **Stack:** **MERN** — **M**ongoDB, **E**xpress, **R**eact, **N**ode.js.